- Peaches 4

 Let the liquid cool completely.
 Put the glass jar in a pot full of water and let it go for at least 3 hours.
 When you take out the glass jar, it should not have air inside.
 If you have a glass jar with an aluminum cap, try to crush it in the middle, if you do not hear the "click" the sterilization is successful.
 Otherwise, repeat the operation.

-How to preserve peaches in syrup
+How to store peaches in syrup

 If you have successfully followed the sterilization procedure, then put the glass jar in a dry and dark place, so the peaches will last you up to six months from the sterilization process.
 If you have decided not to sterilize them, preserve them in their syrup in the refrigerator.
 In this way they can be preserved for almost a week.